Western Australia Wildflowers Guide: When + Where to See Them

 Wongan Hills is a delight for orchid lovers!
 Located 2 hours northeast of Perth, Wongan Hills is one of the wildflower hotspots closer to Perth.

-The area is extremely diverse, home to more than 1400 species of flowering plants of which 24 species are unique to Wongan Hills!
+The area is extremely diverse, home to more than 1400 species of flowering plants, of which 24 species are unique to Wongan Hills!

 Two wildflower walks near town are Christmas Rock and Gathercole Reserve.
 At Christmas Rock, we saw donkey orchids, clown orchids, lots of spider orchids, lemon-scented sun orchids and blue fairy orchids.